 What is this?

-Santa Claus is this Santa Claus big time AJ?
+Is this Santa Claus big time, AJ?

-That's big that's big time Santa Claus, baby.
+That's big time Santa Claus, baby.

 Big time Santa Claus.

-Ho ho ho ho merry Christmas is coming to everybody.
+Merry Christmas is coming to everybody.

-Well, you're certainly better than the Levin version of how how how.
+Well, you're certainly better than the Levin version of how, how, how.

 All right, what do you want?